Principle Approach Homeschool Senior Thesis

-It’s just as important for Biblical-Principle Approach homeschool students to write a Senior Thesis is as it is for those in a “traditional” Principle Approach® school.
-And, it’s rather easy for students to prepare for writing a Senior Thesis—whether or not they’ve been practicing the 4R Method from an early age.
+It’s just as important for Biblical Classical homeschool students to write a senior thesis as it is for those in a “traditional” Biblical Classical school.
+And, it’s rather easy for students to prepare for writing a senior thesis—whether or not they’ve been practicing the application of Biblical principles and the 4R Method from an early age.

 The word thesis means:

 THE’SIS, noun [Latin thesis; Gr. a position, to set.]

 1. A position or proposition which a person advances and offers to maintain, or which is actually maintained by argument; a theme; a subject.

 2. In logic, every proposition may be divided into thesis and hypothesis. thesis contains the thing affirmed or denied, and hypothesis the conditions of the affirmation or negation.

 A senior thesis is an opportunity for Biblical Classical students to position and set their reasoning from Biblical principles (the Truths of God’s Word) in writing.
 This gives them the ability to relate the convictions they have formed from Biblical truths in any area of life he or she decides as the thesis’ focus.
 A Biblical Principle Approach senior thesis edifies the body of Christ with Biblical truths, discernment, and applied wisdom.

 “The High School Thesis is the culminating academic experience for each graduating senior.
 Its purpose is to guide the Principle Approach senior through the experience of developing, researching, writing, and defending a personal position on a worthy idea in a way that manifests his or her Biblical worldview and Christian scholarship, thus equipping the student for a lifetime of presenting and defending his faith and worldview. . . “